baidu/dperf/docs/configuration.md

 - syntax: keepalive_request_num Number
 - default: -
 - required: no
+- mode: client

 How many requests are sent in the same connection before closing the connection.
+It only takes effect after setting 'cc'.

 # launch_num
 - syntax: launch_num Number
 - default: launch_num 4
 - required: no
+- mode: client

 How many connections are initiated by the client at a time.
 In case of packet loss, try to reduce the number to make the packet sending more smooth, so as to avoid the packet loss of the receiver's network card caused by the surge of packets.